erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>Shopping Bag pop-up</summary>
 <br>
-Every time when a user adds a watch to the shopping bag or when a user removes a watch from the bag if he or she has more then one in the bag.
+Every time when a user adds a watch to the shopping bag or when a user removes a watch from the bag if he or she has more than one in the bag.
 The user can use the button in this pop-up bag to get to the real shopping bag.
 This feature is taken as inspiration from the Code Institute - Boutique Ado Walkthrough Project but I have styled it to match the rest of this website.
 <br>

 ![Screenshot of pop-up bag](/readme_images/pop-up.png)